Skip to Main Content

 Use these sites, or alternatively install these browser extensions or plug-ins, to search for legitimate open access versions of research publications.

-• Open Access Button (OA Button): From the OA Button’s website, you can enter an article’s URL, DOI (a unique identifier), title, or other information to check for free and legal open access versions.
-The OA Button also offers Chrome and Firefox extensions.
-Once installed, these extensions will automatically search for an open access copy.
-When an open access copy is not found, the OA Button can enable contact with the author.
+• Install the free Chrome and Firefox extensions.
+Thes extensions automatically search for open access copies.
+When an open access copy is not found, the OA Button facilitates contact with the author.

 • Information about Open Access journals is also available on Ulrichsweb - use the filter to narrow the results to open access journals.